George Buchanan (diplomat): Diplomatic career

 Although the Tsar was touched by the Ambassador's devotion, he allowed his wife's malevolent attitudes to outweigh the sensible advice that he had been given.
 After the collapse of the autocracy (see Grand Duke Michael Alexandrovich of Russia), he developed close relations with the liberal Provisional Government, which was led initially by George Lvov and later by Alexander Kerensky and was formed after the February Revolution.
 At the same time, Buchanan developed a fear of the dangers of Bolshevism and its growing support.
 He feared that the Russian Provisional Government would be toppled and tried to warn of the fragility of the government and the dangers of a Bolshevik revolution.
 Buchanan had reported to London: "They are more active and better organized than any other group, and until they and the ideas which they represent are finally squashed, the country will remain a prey to anarchy and disorder.
 If the Government are not strong enough to put down the Bolsheviks by force, at the risk of breaking altogether with the soviet, the only alternative will be a Bolshevik Government."
 However, after the events of the October Revolution and the Bolsheviks' ascension to power, Buchanan was widely criticized for failing to ensure that Tsar and his family were evacuated from Russia before their execution by the Bolsheviks at Ekaterinburg in 1918.
-It is now known that was not the fault of Buchanan but that of the Tsar's first cousin, King George V, who feared revolutionary trends in Britain and the stability of his own throne and so persuaded the Lloyd George government to rescind the offer that had made to provide sanctuary for the Imperial Family.
+It is now known that was not the fault of Buchanan but that of the Tsar's first cousin, King George V, who feared revolutionary trends in Britain and the stability of his own throne and so persuaded the Lloyd George government to rescind the offer that had been made to provide sanctuary for the Imperial Family.

 Buchanan was disappointed that the fledgling democracy offered by the Provisional Government was strangled by the Bolshevik coup.

 In early December 1918, Buchanan fell ill and for the good of his health agreed that it was best for him to leave Russia.
 His family left St Petersburg on 26 December 1918 and arrived back in Leith, in Scotland, on 17 January 1919.
 His health soon collapsed, which forced him to spend time recovering in Cornwall.

 After his recovery, he was disappointed that after all of his years of service, he was not given a peerage and offered only a two-year ambassadorship in Rome.
 He accepted the post and served as ambassador to the Kingdom of Italy from 1919 to 1921.
 While in Italy his wife was found to have terminal cancer and died in April 1921, soon after the family's return to England.

 Buchanan's autobiography, My Mission to Russia and Other Diplomatic Memories, was published in 1923.
 It is believed that he had to leave out some of what he knew for fear of losing his pension.
 He died in 1924.